PromptAntics/myNexus/README.md

 ## Features

 - **Unified Workspace**: Integrates all steps of the workflow in a single interface.
-- **Rich Text and Code Editing**: Includes syntax highlighting, auto-suggestions, and error checking.
 - **File Handling**: Drag-and-drop interface with file preview.
-- **Real-Time Feedback and Debugging**: Provides instant feedback and suggestions as users type their prompts.
+- **Feedback and Debugging**: Provides feedback and suggestions as users type their prompts.
-- **Customization and Control**: Save and reuse prompt templates with customizable settings.
 - **Multi-Format Outputs**: Support for text, image, and speech outputs.
 - **Scalability and Performance**: Efficient backend and scalable infrastructure.